tushar385/Git_Commands/README.md

 git reset commit_hash  (hash code to be obtained from git log)

 git reset --hard commit_hash ( to rollback commit & rollback code in vs code also)

+## Rollback code to last pull in local
+git stash